SEO & Digital Marketing Consultant » Technical » URL Redirect Mapping with Python for Website Migrations

 "New URL": best_match if highest_score >= threshold else None,

-"Similarity Score": highest_score
+"Similarity Score": highest_score,

 return pd.DataFrame(mappings)